piecepackr/tradgames/README.rst

 .. _piecepackr: https://github.com/piecepackr/piecepackr
 .. _R: https://www.r-project.org/

-``ccgames`` is an R_ package with functions that help generate board game graphics for games played with traditional board game components.
+``tradgames`` is an R_ package with functions that help generate board game graphics for games played with traditional board game components.
 Right now it has a few functions that return the setups for some games that can be drawn with piecepackr_'s ``pmap_piece`` function.

 .. contents::